Unplugged Lesson

 • If you finish your work, then ________.

-• If it’s raining, then stay indoors for quiet games.
+If it's raining, then we'll stay indoors for yard time.
+Else (or otherwise), we'll use the playground.

 Unlock the Full Learning Experience